-Covers material designed for career technical or general studies students who need to study particular mathematical topics.
-Topics may include measurement, algebra, geometry, trigonometry, graphs, and/or finance.
-These are presented on an introductory level and the emphasis is on applications.
-(Contact hours - 45)
+Covers material designed for career and technical students who need to study particular mathematical topics.
+Topics include measurement, algebra, geometry, statistics, and graphs.
+These are presented at an introductory level and the emphasis is on applications.

 MAT 120 - Math for Liberal Arts - GT-MA1 4 Credits